B-Cait2005/B-Cait2005/README.md

 - 💞️ I’m looking to collaborate on ... basic projects at the moment.
 - 📫 How to reach me ... message me on here.
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I love to spend time indoors reading, using yoga for meditation, and walking around outdoors with my dogs.
-Also, of course, I love to code.
+And, of course, I love to code.

 <!---
 B-Cait2005/B-Cait2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.